SEForAll/pas_setup/README.md

   - Have good knowledge of python class
 * If you are in Testing team
   - Please read the ReadMe of team you are responsible for testing

+## How to do presentation
+* Be short and concise
+* Demo/Illustration are better than words
+* **State the issue clearly rather than simply say "It does not work"**
+  - Leaders should pay attention to this and ask that member why it does not work
+  - Leaders should also monior all the members' task, make sure they are not misunderstand and wasting time doing useless stuff

 ## Acknowledgement
 * Shan Huang (Spring 2021, Summer 2021 Leader) - huan1372@purdue.edu
 * Jonathan Doorn (Spring 2021 Co-Leader) - jdoorn@purdue.edu